 As always, Happy Travels, Happy Tales and See You on the Flip Side.

 I was leaning forward in my seat, a large Czech man in the driver’s seat and all I could think was ‘faster, he needs to go faster’.
+This was with one Czech Castle I really wanted to see.
 It was three o’clock in the afternoon in September, and due to it being the off-season Karlstejn Castle was going to close earlier than usual.
 The last tour was set to be at four-thirty and it was going to take too long to get there.

 He sped along as fast as he could and even drove as far into the Castle’s entrance as possible.
 We ended up getting pulled over, which led to even further delay.
 When the cop started to talk to us, my stomach dropped and my conversational valley girl came out.
 It is always good to help your driver out by playing the ditzy American that didn’t know any better.